art alerts

 Assault is intentionally harming or attempting to harm a person.

-The staff member involved in the incident should work with their direct manager or team leader to complete the Safety Assessment Form.
+The staff member involved should work with their direct manager or team leader to complete the Safety Assessment Form.
 Once complete, the form will then need to be approved by a senior or site manager.

-In some cases, it might not be appropriate to provide an Alert Information Letter as it may increase the risk of harm and jeopardise the relationship between you and the young person.
-The reason and decision not to provide the Alert Information Letter should be recorded in your assessment.
+Note: In some cases, it might not be appropriate to provide an Alert Information Letter as it may increase the risk of harm and jeopardise the relationship between you and the young person.
+If this is the case, record the decision and the justification in the safety assessment.

 engagement alerts